Buratino (film)

+Buratino, also known as Pinocchio (Буратино) is a 2026 Russian musical fantasy film that is a remake of Leonid Nechayev's 1975 Soviet television film The Adventures of Buratino.

-Buratino (Буратино) is an upcoming Russian musical fantasy film directed by Igor Voloshin, is an adaptation of the novel The Golden Key, or The Adventures of Buratino by Aleksey Tolstoy (English: Alexei Tolstoy).
-This novel, in turn an adaptation of the 1883 Italian novel The Adventures of Pinocchio by Carlo Collodi.
+The film was directed by Igor Voloshin, an adaptation of the Soviet children's novel The Golden Key, or The Adventures of Buratino by Aleksey Nikolayevich Tolstoy (English: Alexei Tolstoy) and its literary source, the 1883 Italian novel The Adventures of Pinocchio by Carlo Collodi.
+The film stars child actress Vitaliya Korniyenko as the title character, and Aleksandr Yatsenko as Papa Carlo, alongside Anastasiya Talyzina, Mark Eydelshteyn, Stepan Belozyorov, Ruzil Minekaev, Fyodor Bondarchuk, Lev Zulkarnaev, Viktoriya Isakova, Alexander Petrov, and Svetlana Nemolyaeva.

+Principal photography lasted from October to December 2024, with filming taking place at the MosKino Cinema Park in New Moscow.

-The film stars child actress Vitaliya Korniyenko as the title character, and Aleksandr Yatsenko as Papa Carlo, alongside Anastasiya Talyzina, Mark Eydelshteyn, Stepan Belozyorov, Ruzil Minekaev, Fyodor Bondarchuk, Viktoriya Isakova, Alexander Petrov, Lev Zulkarnaev, and Svetlana Nemolyaeva.
-The film will feature the legendary music of Alexey Rybnikov, creator of the original soundtrack for the 1975 Soviet television film.
+The film will also feature legendary melodies by Alexey Rybnikov, the creator of the original soundtrack for the 1975 television film.

-Buratino is scheduled to be theatrically released on January 1, 2026, by National Media Group Film Distribution.
+Buratino was theatrically released in Russia on January 1, 2026, by National Media Group Film Distribution.